API

 ## What you need

-* Any additional context about properties, accepted values, or nested component configurations
+* Context about properties, accepted values, or nested component configurations is captured upstream by `create-component-md`; nothing extra is needed here.

 <Tip>